Texas Baptists form chaplaincy partnership with Virginia Baptists

 TYLER -- Texas Baptists, a state-wide denomination, is hosting the first of nine regional Church Safety Workshops at Green Acres Baptist Church on February 9.
 The workshop will be led by MinistrySafe founder and president Greg Love.
 MinistrySafe is a national and industry leader in sexual abuse risk reduction with a mission to protect children and those who serve them.

 “Texas Baptists takes very seriously the safety of children at church,” said Dr. David Hardage, Texas Baptists executive director.
-“We are/p>... [continue]
+“We are taking a proactive approach in providing the proper training for church leaders to ensure a safe environment for children.”

 Being and finding a friend